ECONOMY

 LONG-TERM VALUE

-Alaska’s commercial fisheries have produced over 181 69 billion pounds since statehood.
-The industry produces enough seafood each year to feed everybody in the world at least one serving of Alaska seafood (12.9 billion servings annually).
+Alaska’s commercial fisheries have produced over 184 billion pounds since statehood.
+The industry produces enough seafood each year to feed everybody in the world at least one serving of Alaska seafood (12.7 billion servings annually) and is a testament to Alaska’s sustainable approach to fisheries management.

 Managing sustainable fisheries in-season to optimize harvest requires a commitment to data collection and analysis.
 Stock assessments, surveys, and at-sea and shoreside monitoring provide valuable data for fisheries managers, which enable more precision in setting sustainable harvest levels and optimizing economic value of the fisheries.